6c62/reimagined-fortnight/README.md

 # reimagined-fortnight

-- QR codes.
-These are faster to scan.
+- [ ] QR codes.
+These may be faster to scan (particularly with a mobile phone app).
 Consider Level Q or H error correction.

 Product item numbers are very short.